 I remember having loads of funny socks as a tween and the trend, it seems, is either back or has never left.
 My daughter just chose 4 pairs of socks to give to her friend as a fun 13th birthday present.
 As for fuzzy socks, well, those may just end up in my drawer…

 The sure bets

 The Kindle Fire tablet and the Fujifilm Instax camera are options for those working with a little large budget.
 The Fire tablet, at less then $50 is the perfect alternative to the more expensive Ipad but still has many of the features your tween is looking for.

 The Instax camera is just really cool.
 I had a Polaroid as a kid and loved it.
 But back then there were no digital cameras and having access to your prints instantly almost seemed like magic.

 Getting your daughter an instant camera will definitely get the big reaction but I’m afraid that it may end up in the back of a drawer rather quickly.
-When nearly every middle income kid has had the ability to take a thousand photos a day at absolutely no cost, it’s a bit of a shocker to discover how expensive, and honestly how limiting, instant film really is.
+When nearly every middle-income kid has had the ability to take a thousand photos a day at absolutely no cost, it’s a bit of a shocker to discover how expensive, and honestly, how limiting, instant film really is.
 This is a tween gift option but before you plunk down the money you may want to make sure that your girl is genuinely interested.

 Speaking of money, this is a great time to teach your girl the value of money and the skills surrounding saving and delayed gratification.
-The Money Maze Puzzle Box is a creative, fun way to encourage that discussion and great way to slow down money’s departure from their possession.
+The Money Maze Puzzle Box is a creative, fun way to encourage that discussion and a great way to slow down money’s departure from their possession.

 So warm their feet and encourage their creativity and strengthen their skills.
-But remember that some of the best gifts that you can give your tween girls is your time, your attention and your care.
+But remember that some of the best gift that you can give your tween girls is your time, your attention and your care.
 The things on this list are fun but the tender care and instruction of your girl are far, far more important.
 Give them that gift and they will treasure it above all others.